Start9Labs/jellyfin-startos/instructions.md

 * Plugins - Jellyfin supports plugins for Chromecast, which requires downloading files from Google servers to support this functionality, as well as YoutubePlayer, which autoloads youtube movie trailers matching media metadata.
 These plugins have been disabled by default.
 If you would like to use these features, toggle the corresponding switch to 'on'.
 Save any Config changes.

 2. Launch the Jellyfin UI, select 'Next', and choose a username and password.
-We recommend saving this password in a password manager, such as Vaultwarden on your Embassy.
+We recommend saving this password in a password manager, such as Vaultwarden on your Start9 server.
 Press 'Next'.

 3. Add a Media Library: